WNT3A

 Protein Wnt-3a is a protein that in humans is encoded by the WNT3A gene.

 The WNT gene family consists of structurally related genes that encode secreted signaling proteins.
 These proteins have are critical in tissue homeostasis, embryonic development, and disease.

 Signaling and Related Genes

 WNT3A is highly related to the WNT3 gene in sequence and protein function.
 WNT3A and WNT3 signal similarly through primarily the beta-catenin/Tcf pathway.
 WNT3A is located in the genome beside the WNT9A gene across many vertebrates.
 Similarly, the WNT3 gene occurs in the genome beside the WNT9B gene.
 WNT9A and WNT9B signal through the beta-catenin/Tcf pathway but do not play related roles as WNT3A and WNT3 in the same cellular processes.

 Role in Disease

 WNT3A is not linked to particular genetic disorder in humans.
 Mice that have a genetic mutation in the WNT3A die during early embryogenesis and fail to correctly form axial tissues.
-Wnt-3a promotes the beta-catenin/Tcf pathway which is tumor inducing and can cause cancer when expressed in particular cell populations.
+Rodent Wnt3a promotes the beta-catenin/Tcf pathway which is tumor inducing and can cause cancer when expressed in particular cell populations.